 adult learner of the year

-Congratulations to Georgie Macanley for being this years Adult of the Year.
-The 2012 award ceremony took place at Hove town hall on the 15th May.
+Congratulations to Neil Smith for being this years Adult learner of the Year.
+The 2013 award ceremony took place at Jubilee Library on the 21st May.

 Here is information about previous news and events that you may have missed.

 The Whitehawk Inn was delighted to accept recognition for its contribution to the city at the Brighton & Hove Public Service awards.
 They were chosen from a shortlist of 3 to receive the Best Community Initiative award for their ground breaking work within the communities of East Brighton.